-Comprising the bulk of the investigation, part two walks students through the process of designing and then running their own experiment.
-It's important to note that there is no 'correct' experiment at which students should arrive.
+Comprising the bulk of the investigation, the second part of the lesson walks students through the process of designing and then running their own experiment.
+It's important to note that there is no 'correct' experiment students should arrive at.
 As long as students can design, run, measure and report on it, then the testable question they choose related to the core phenomenon is acceptable!